SweetSoulGaming/FoodiePal/README.md

 - Explain agile software development
 - Design, build, and deploy a client-side web application using GitHub Pages
 - Prepare a professional presentation and repository README for your project

+*Please note, we are using demo server( https://cors-anywhere.herokuapp.com/corsdemo) to request temporary access to the server because of using Yelp Fusion API that is blocked by CORS policy.